marchaesen/vcxsrv/mesalib/docs/perfetto.rst

 Mesa's CPU tracepoints (``MESA_TRACE_*``) use Perfetto track events when Perfetto is enabled.
 They use ``mesa.default`` and ``mesa.slow`` categories.

-Currently, only EGL and Freedreno have CPU tracepoints.
+Currently, only EGL and the following drivers have have CPU tracepoints.

+- Freedreno
+- V3D
+- VC4

 Vulkan data sources
 ~~~~~~~~~~~~~~~~~~~